 The Members have retained the functions listed below.
+All other functions are delegated to the Board.

-- · Set the Federation's strategic direction, including determining its educational character and mission - Amend the Articles - Appoint the President who will chair meetings of the members - Amend rules for General Meetings of the members - Appoint and remove the Directors - Appoint and remove the Chair of the Board and the Company Secretary. - Set the basis of fees for Institution and Associate Members - Appoint auditors - · Receive the annual report and accounts - Approve the budget - Approve the Scheme of Delegation - Any other matter specifically requiring members' approval under the Companies Act.
+- Set the Federation's strategic direction, including determining its educational character and mission - Amend the Articles - Appoint the President who will chair meetings of the members - Amend rules for General Meetings of the members - Appoint and remove the Directors - Appoint and remove the Chair of the Board and the Company Secretary. - Set the basis of fees for Institution and Associate Members - Appoint auditors - Receive the annual report and accounts - Approve the budget - Approve the Scheme of Delegation - Any other matter specifically requiring members' approval under the Companies Act.